danburck/ethermint-simple-smart-contract/README.md

 ## Usage

-Define new smart ontracts at `/contracts` and tests at `/tests`.
-The project comes implemented with an ERC20 Token smart contract.
+The project comes with an ERC20 Token smart contract already implemented.
+If you like to add your own smart contracts, you can define new smart ontracts at `/contracts` and tests at `/test`.

 ### Deploy contracts